Charlie Beck: Personal life

 Beck is known to be an avid motocross enthusiast, winning several awards in the sport, and is the current Police and Fire Motocross national champion.
 His sister, Megan, was a detective.
 His wife, Cindy, was a narcotics dog handler.
 Two of his children, Brandi and Martin, are LAPD officers.
 His daughter Megan is a Deputy Sheriff for LASD.

 In 2016, Beck made a cameo appearance on Real Housewives of Beverly Hills when he ran into Erika Jayne and her husband Thomas Girardi while having lunch.

-Trivia

-Beck appeared in a cameo role as Police Chief in the music video When the Seasons Change by Five Finger Death Punch in 2018.
+In 2018, Beck appeared in a cameo role as Police Chief in the music video When the Seasons Change by Five Finger Death Punch.